SR-20-005 – Parking Brake Operating Shafts May Corrode – 2016 Mitsubishi Outlander & Outlander Sport

 Remedy

 MMNA will notify owners, and dealers will replace the rear brake caliper assemblies, free of charge.
-The recall is expected to begin January 25, 2021.
+Owner letters were mailed May 4, 2021.
 Owners may contact MMNA customer service at 1-888-648-7820.
-MMNA's number for this recall is SR-20-005.
+MMNA’s number for this recall is SR-20-005.

 Notes